hilbix/tino/howto/docker.md

 ## Docker from Scratch

 I really do not understand.
-I will never understand  Period.
+I will never understand.
+Period.

 There is something like a `Dockerfile`.
 But nobody explains how to use it.